 Grinding test

-• How does Konecranes’ synthetic rope stand up to grinding and sparks.
-How will the sparks affect the rope’s performance?
+How does our synthetic rope stand up to grinding and sparks and how will the sparks affect the rope’s performance?

 Sharp edge test

-• Cutting-edge rope technology meets a real cutting edge - What will happen when Konecranes’ synthetic rope comes into contact with a sharp edge while lifting a load?
-Watch the video to learn more.
+Cutting-edge rope technology meets a real cutting edge - What will happen when our synthetic rope comes into contact with a sharp edge while lifting a load?

 Bonus test

-• The Konecranes’ synthetic rope passed the lab tests.
-Let’s see how the regular synthetic rope from a hardware store copes with the test.
-This load test will show!
+Our synthetic rope passed the lab tests.
+Let’s see how a regular synthetic rope from a hardware store copes with a load test.